Aggregator-Tech/dindora/README.md

 * Copy the moduleTemplate directory into a new directory at the same level, say newModule.
 * Add a new entry in the settings.gradle, eg include 'newModule'.
 * Refactor the template source and test code as per the requirement.

+# Security module
+* Contains Security libraries , used for authentication, authorization and others